qudosabdu/StyloCipher-Guidebook/commands.md

 - **Display a file or command output page by page:** `less`
 - **Search for a pattern in a file:** `grep`

+# Create an alias for process find (pf)
+alias pf="ps -e | grep $1"

+# View the contents of a file
+cat myfile.txt

+# List files and directories
+ls
+# Print the current directory
+pwd
+# Change directory to "documents"
+cd documents

+# Create a new directory called "myfolder"
+mkdir myfolder

+# Move a file to a different location
+mv myfile.txt /path/to/destination/

 ## Shell Commands

 ### Environment